The Human Rights Committee envisions a community that:

 - Assisting in planning responses to groups, internal or external to the Town, which advocate actions antithetical to the core values.

-Members: a minimum of seven and a maximum of eleven
+Members: a maximum of 9 members

 Appointed by: Board of Selectmen and Town Manager